 Import duty on UK goods

-Under the UK-EU Trade and Cooperation Agreement, goods that genuinely originate in the UK qualify for 0% import duty in Sweden.
-Most handmade products, UK-manufactured goods, ceramics, clothing made from UK materials, and similar small business products attract zero duty.
-Standard EU duty rates apply to goods that don't meet UK origin rules — 12% for clothing, for instance.
+The UK-EU Trade and Cooperation Agreement gets UK-origin goods into Sweden at 0% duty — but the preference has to be claimed, with a statement on origin on your commercial invoice.
+Most handmade products, UK-manufactured goods, ceramics, and clothing made from UK materials qualify.
+Standard EU duty rates apply to goods that don't meet UK origin rules — 12% for clothing, for instance — and since July 2026 that's true at any order value.

 A practical example